I’m finding a lot of peace in drawing nasturtiums. Sometimes I’m even late leaving the house because I stop to draw them.

 One of the popular things is a nut butter machine where you can make your own nut butter.
 Sometimes an employee operates it just to please people!
 They have a big chalkboard above it with a peanut wearing scuba gear ready to jump in!
 They work really hard on the chalk signs so we always know what produce is good.
 There’s a whole office just for making chalkboard signs.
 More little touches!
 One nice thing you notice is that they put normal food in clear plastic tubs – all sorts of food in the same tubs.
 It just looks good.
 Like jelly babies, but in a tub not a packet.
 The guacamole in a tub looks like sick though.

 using a flamethrower; shooting the green barrels is easier and safer.
 The men guarding the drugs get so angry.
-“Fuck me!” they say.
-“You’re in for a world of pain!”
+“You’re in for a world of pain!” they say.
 When they start to get a bit much, Jamie finds a trench that leads down to the beach and into the sea.
 Underwater is refreshing – there’s less shouting.
 It’s just time for everyone to calm down.
 Jamie says it’s refreshing because he was on fire.

 Jamie is in a hut in a tropical village.
 It’s beautiful, there’s a market stall with fresh produce but a lot of it’s on fire.
 I’m just looking up the restaurant we’re meeting at tonight.
 Their website says they’re looking forward to welcoming us and ensuring we have a memorable experience.
 I read Jamie out some of the desserts while he protects Rongo, who has some information – he just needs to find it.
 This hut is a mess.
 Outside, a pirate says “I’m going to eat you alive!”
 Jamie plants some land mines around the balcony.
 It’s the first time he’s been strategic.
 We’re both pleased with the results and Rongo finds the itinerary he was after.
 It’s always the last place you look.
 Jamie goes to the bathroom so I take control and catch fire and crouch in a corner.